tonykrikorian/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This projects implements a book library, the application allows search books, adds thats books to a certain shelf, and from main page, moves the books between shelfs
+This projects implements a book library, the application allows search books, adds thats books to a certain shelf, and from main page, moves the books between shelfs and connects to API to store the data on the server

 ## TL;DR